-Is there anything that feels more like fall in the mountains than sipping a cup of steaming apple cider on a cool day, looking out over the layered peaks of the Blue Ridge Mountains as spirited bluegrass music plays in the background?
+There's nothing better than looking out over the layered peaks of the Blue Ridge Mountains as spirited bluegrass music plays in the background, which is exactly what you'll find at The Orchard at Altapass.

 Built in the early 1900s by the Clinchfield Railroad, the orchard thrived for decades, producing as many 50,000 bushels a year in the 1930s.
 The end of passenger rail service in the area and the construction of the Blue Ridge Parkway led to the orchard’s decline.
 The current owners purchased it in 1994 and transformed it into the cultural and educational destination it is today.